Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Recent Performances

-- Against the Bills in the AFC Divisional round, Hill racked up 150 yards on 11 receptions (13 targets) while scoring one touchdown.
+- In last week's matchup with the Bills, Hill caught 11 passes for 150 yards and scored one touchdown.

-- Hill has 17 catches on 21 targets for 209 yards and two touchdowns over his last three games, averaging 69.7 yards per game.
+- In his last three games, Hill has caught 17 passes on 21 targets for 209 yards and two touchdowns, averaging 69.7 yards per game.

 Hill's Kansas City Teammates